Lokikirja

-Lokikirja is the fifth box set by Finnish symphonic metal band Nightwish.
+Lokikirja is the fifth box set by the Finnish symphonic metal band Nightwish.
 It was released on 18 November 2009.

-This box set contains the remastered edition of Angels Fall First, the regular editions of the other six Nightwish studio albums and the special edition of Over the Hills and Far Away.
+This box set contains the remastered edition of Angels Fall First, the regular editions of the other six Nightwish studio albums, the Bless the Child single with bonus tracks, and the special edition of Over the Hills and Far Away.
 The album was in pre-order at the Nightwish-Shop website.
 "Lokikirja" is Finnish for "logbook".